 To apply, download and complete an application form.
-The form for voyages in 2019 will be available soon.
-Keep checking back for updates.
+The form for voyages in 2019 is available here as a pdf and here as a word document.

 You need to select the race and leg that you’re interested in.
 You can see the Oman Bursary approved vessels below.